f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>Download flight information for selected flight</h3>

 When clicked, flight information (departure and arrival airport and times) is downloaded for the aircraft highlighted in the ADS-B data table using the aviationstack.com API.
 To be able to use this, a callsign for the highlighted aircraft must have been received.
-Also, the callsign must be mappable to a flight number, which is not always possible (this is tpyically the case for callsigns that end in two characters, as for these, some digits from the flight number will have been omitted).
+Also, the callsign must be mappable to a flight number, which is not always possible (this is typically the case for callsigns that end in two characters, as for these, some digits from the flight number will have been omitted).

-To use this feature, an aviationstack API Key must be entered in the Display Settings dialog (11).
-A free key giving 500 API calls per month is available from: https://aviationstack.com/product
+To use this feature, an (aviationstack)[aviationstack.com] API Key must be entered in the Display Settings dialog (11).
+A free key giving 500 API calls per month is (available)[https://aviationstack.com/product].

 <h3>14: Refresh list of devices</h3>